-If you need on-street parking for loading and unloading, not related to installing or constructing your artwork, then you will need to get this permit.
+If you need on street parking for loading and unloading outside of the construction process, then you will need to get this permit.

-- 1. As soon as you know which parking spaces will be affected, send the information to Nancy Thralls for her review. - Always copy your AIPP Coordinator on all communication related to your commission. - 2.
-Mark up a site plan to show which parking space(s) will be affected. - show at least 100' around parking space(s), and include a nearby intersection, so that it is clear where the area is to be located.
+1. As soon as you have your plan for the parking spaces that will be affected and after final design, send to your AIPP Coordinator and ask about parking permits.

+2. Mark up a site plan to show which parking space(s) will be affected.

+Show at least 100' around parking space(s), and include a nearby intersection, so that it is clear where the area is to be located.

-Nancy Thralls, Right of Way Management 512.974.5634 Nancy.Thralls@austintexas.gov
+Nancy Thralls, Right of Way Management; (512) 974-5634 nancy.thralls@austintexas.gov